algtan/gitlet/gitlet-design.md

 2. Field 2

+### Reference

+This class represents a Reference, which will store a commit's SHA-1 value under a simple name so that the simple name can be used instead of the raw SHA-1 value.

+The simple name will include an object for HEAD, master, as well as all the other branches.

+The HEAD file is usually a symbolic reference to the branch you’re currently on.
+However, in some rare cases the HEAD file may contain the SHA-1 value of a gitlet object.

 ### Repository
-NOTE: Copied from Capers.
-Need to update

 This is where the main logic of our program will live.
-This file will handle all of the actual capers commands by reading/writing from/to the correct file, setting up persistence, and additional error checking.
+This file will handle all the actual gitlet commands.

-It will also be responsible for setting up all persistence within capers.
-This includes creating the .capers folder as well as the folder and file where we store all Dog objects and the current story.
+It will also be responsible for setting up all persistence within gitlet.
+This includes creating the `.gitlet` folder as well as the folders and files where we store all Commit objects.

-This class defers all Dog specific logic to the Dog class: for example, instead of having the CapersRepository class handle Dog serialization and deserialization, we have the Dog class contain the logic for that.
+This class defers all Commit specific logic to the Commit class: for example, instead of having the Repository class handle Commit serialization and deserialization, we have the Commit class contain the logic for that.

 #### Fields